zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

 1. Enter the following command to begin editing the agent code.

     ```
    code client.py
     ```

+    In this file, you'll prepare the AI agent, accept user prompts, and invoke the function tools.

     > **Tip**: As you add code to the code file, be sure to maintain the correct indentation.

 1. Review the existing function `connect_to_server`.
 This function starts the server and retrieves the tools available.
 The rest of the file includes comments where you'll add the necessary code to implement your inventory agent.

 1. Find the comment **Add references** and add the following code to import the classes:

     ```python
    # Add references
    from mcp import ClientSession, StdioServerParameters
    from mcp.client.stdio import stdio_client
    from azure.ai.agents import AgentsClient
    from azure.ai.agents.models import FunctionTool, MessageRole, ListSortOrder
    from azure.identity import DefaultAzureCredential
     ```

 1. Find the comment **Connect to the agents client** and add the following code to connect to the Azure AI project using the current Azure credentials.

     ```python
    # Connect to the agents client
    agents_client = AgentsClient(
         endpoint=project_endpoint,
         credential=DefaultAzureCredential(
             exclude_environment_credential=True,
             exclude_managed_identity_credential=True
         )
    )
     ```

 1. Under the comment **List tools available on the server**, add the following code:

     ```python
    # List tools available on the server
    response = await session.list_tools()
    tools = response.tools
     ```

 1. Under the comment **Build a function for each tool** and add the following code:

     ```python
    # Build a function for each tool
    def make_tool_func(tool_name):
         async def tool_func(**kwargs):
             result = await session.call_tool(tool_name, kwargs)
             return result